At Polish site, Ukrainians train to fly drones for rescue missions and targeting Russians

 Resnick, as a teenager, developed the Lemur after the 2017 Mandalay Bay shooting that killed 60 people in his native Las Vegas.
 He said he envisioned a device that SWAT teams could use to reach shooters and hostages in hazardous settings.
 The drone’s communications system allow users to negotiate with bad guys or reassure victims.

 Lemur quadcopters had proved useful to rescuers at last year’s collapse of the Champlain Towers condominium building in Surfside, Fla.
 Rescuers flew the devices into the wreckage while there was still the risk that a second adjoining tower could collapse, according to Byron Evetts, a structural specialist who worked at that disaster scene.
-The drone allowed them monitor individual cracks for any sign of shifting or movement.
+The drone allowed them to monitor individual cracks for any sign of shifting or movement.

 And in combat situations, the drone’s range can be invaluable by letting the operator stay thousands of feet away.